 In diagnosing a nosebleed, your health care provider will ask about your child’s symptoms and health history.
 He or she may also ask about any recent accidents or injuries.
 He or she will give your child a physical exam.

 - Calming and comforting your child

 - Tell your child to breathe out of his or her mouth.
-Gently pinch the nostrils closed for 5 to 10 minutes.
-Don’t stop pinching to check if bleeding has stopped
+Gently pinch the nostrils closed for five to ten minutes.
+Don’t stop pinching to check if bleeding has stopped.

-- Once the bleeding stops, tell your child not to rub, pick or blow his or her nose for 2 to 3 days.
+- Once the bleeding stops, tell your child not to rub, pick or blow his or her nose for two to three days.
 This will let the broken blood vessel heal.

 If your child’s nose doesn’t stop bleeding, take him or her to see a health care provider.
 In some cases the provider may apply heat to close a blood vessel.
 This is called cauterization.
 It is a quick procedure.
 Talk with your child’s health care provider about the risks, benefits and possible side effects of all treatments.